-This document provides analysis of the findings from the third year of Ofcom’s Children’s Media Lives study.
+This document provides analysis of the findings from the fourth year of Ofcom’s Children’s Media Lives study.
 This research began in 2014 as a way of providing a small-scale, rich and detailed qualitative complement to Ofcom’s quantitative surveys of media literacy.

 Annex 1 - Data Collection Guide (PDF, 416.4 KB)

 Annex 2 - Full Data Capture (PDF, 2.6 MB)

 Annex 3 - Revealing Reality Values and Ethical Policy 2017 (PDF, 209.4 KB)